-IKARIA, also spelled ICARIA lies at the very southern tip of the Aegean group of Greek islands just off the Turkish coast and about 20km south-west of the island of Samos.
+Ikaria, also spelt Icaria, lies is the most southern of the North Aegean islands just off the Turkish coast about 20 kilometres south-west of the major island of Samos.

-Since ancient times, Ikaria has been famous for it's dark red wine, its thermal springs, and for the legend of Icarus who flew too close to the sun, melting his wings of feathers and wax and drowned.
+Since ancient times, Ikaria has been famous for it's dark red wine, its thermal springs and for the legend of Icarus who flew too close to the sun, melting his wings of feathers and wax.

-Then again, Ikaria is not immediately appealing to many visitors.
-A long mountain mass catches the full force of the scouring meltemi wind and steep mountain cliffs plunge into the sea along a coastline that has few sheltered bays or good harbours.
+Ikaria is a large island and unfairly neglected by holiday firms.
+It's not immediately appealing with a long mountain mass and steep mountain cliffs that plunge into the sea along a coastline that has few sheltered bays or good harbours.

-But the island has its strong adherents among tourists and, although few in number, the best of the Ikaria beaches can be said to compare with any to be found in the Greek islands.
+But Ikaria has its strong adherents amongst tourists that do visit and, although few in number, the best of the Ikaria beaches can compare with any to be found in the Greek islands.

-For those looking for a Greek island holiday off the beaten track and who prefer a taste of authentic old world Greece, away from the crowds, Ikaria island could be well worth a visit.
+Ikaria is an island for those seeking a Greek holiday off the beaten track with a the taste of authentic old world Greece, away from the crowds.

 Accommodation on Ikaria ranges from self contained villas to all-inclusive holiday hotels.
 Expect decent meals too in the many quality traditional tavernas to be found on the island.